 In instrumental music, candidates may choose band or orchestra.
 The academic advisor will provide specific course selections that apply to the respective option.
 Students must check with their academic advisor for updated curriculum changes required by state and national accreditation bodies that may affect existing requirements.

-Dr. Nikole Roebuck, Interim Music Department Chair/ Assistant Professor of Music/Assistant
+Dr. Nikole Roebuck, Music Department Chair/Assistant Professor of Music/Director of Bands

 Office Location: Performing Arts Building, Room 201